Symbitic/markbook/doc/src/writing/extensions.md

 # Markbook-Specific Extensions

-Markbook implements a number of extensions to CommonMark.
-These are intended to make the writing process more pleasant.
+Markbook implements a number of extensions to CommonMark, in order to make writing easier and to add support for extra features.

 ## YAML/TOML